-Mitomycin C or Floxuridine and Leucovorin Calcium during or after Surgery in Treating Patients with Appendiceal, Colon, or Rectal Cancer
+Mitomycin C or Floxuridine and Leucovorin during or after Surgery in Treating Patients with Appendiceal, Colon, or Rectal Cancer

 - Clinical diagnosis of appendiceal or colorectal neoplasm with peritoneal mucinosis or metastasis